Jay-study-nildana/GitHubforStudents/README.md

 # Location

 Hebbal Kempapura.
-Exact location along with date and time details will be shared in the confirmation email.
+Exact location along with date and time details will be shared in the confirmation email. visit our website, [amiay](http://amiay.in), for more details.

 # Invitate Only Event

-To join this in person, classroom workshop, you have to send an email to jay@thechalakas.com along with the following details
+To join this in person, classroom workshop, you have to send an email to jay@amiay.in along with the following details

 1. Name
 1. College Details (if student)